On the Move Outdoors

-Through On The Move Outdoors, the DRAGONs (Disability Real Action Group Of Norfolk), a group of young people with disabilities will be visiting walking trails, routes and parks around Norfolk.
+Through On The Move Outdoors, the DRAGONs (Disability Real Action Group Of Norfolk), will be visiting walking trails, routes and parks around Norfolk.

 When walking, remember to always ensure you’re safe and prepared.
 Here are our top tips for staying safe when venturing out to explore new places:

 - Carry something to eat and to drink